The representation of an IPv4 address in the DNS system.

 The community of Internet users within a country who benefit from the country’s top-level domain.
 Country-code top-level domains are delegated to sponsoring organisations to operate domains in the best interests of this community, particularly by implementing policies the community has developed.

 A formalised text string that identifies the type of a file that is included in the headers of an email or web transmission.
-IANA maintains the registry of MIME types.
+We maintain the registry of MIME types.

 See domain name server.